 The process is slightly different for each service, so we’ll walk you through basic instructions for all three.
-Don’t worry if you find out that the grass isn’t always greener, it’s just as easy to rejoin AT&T if you want to.
+Don’t worry if you find out that the grass isn’t always greener; it’s just as easy to rejoin AT&T if you want to.

 How to cancel AT&T wireless service

 We’ll kick things off with AT&T’s most common service — wireless plans.
-It’s one of the easier services to escape, though you may not even have to cancel it at all.
+It’s one of the easier platforms to escape, though you may not even have to cancel it at all.
 Let’s run through a few of the most common scenarios:

 Porting your number to another carrier

-If you want to keep your number but you’re done with AT&T, don’t cancel your service.
+If you want to keep your number, but you’re done with AT&T, don’t cancel your service.
 Instead, hop on the phone with AT&T’s customer service team and inform them of your decision.
 You can find AT&T’s contact page right here.
 In fact, AT&T may offer you some sweet deals to convince you to stay.

-You’ll have to gather your account number and your PIN, which you will have to provide to your new carrier.
+You’ll have to gather your account number and PIN, which you will have to provide to your new carrier.